teemow/munin-plugin-couchdb/README.md

 Clone this repository and link the plugins to /etc/munin/plugins/.

+    git clone git://github.com/teemow/munin-plugin-couchdb.git
+    cd munin-plugin-couchdb
-    sudo ln -s /etc/munin/plugins/couchdb_database_io couchdb_database_io
+    sudo ln -s /path/to/my/repository/couchdb_database_io /etc/munin/plugins/couchdb_database_io

-This assumes that node is in your PATH and that the cradle package is installed.
+This assumes that node is in your PATH and that the cradle package is installed in a vendor directory.

+    npm bundle vendor

+If node is eg installed in /usr/local/ – add this to /etc/munin/plugin-conf.d/munin-node.

+    [couchdb_*]
+    user root
+    env.PATH /usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin